-- (1) A person who owns, controls or operates an accommodation facility in Regional Victoria may only operate that facility during the restricted activity period in accordance with these directions.

-- (2) An accommodation facility includes, but is not limited to, any of the following, whether operated on a for profit or not-for-profit basis:

-- (a) a camping ground;

-- (b) a caravan park;

-- (c) a hotel;

-- (d) a hostel;

-- (e) a bed and breakfast;

-- (f) a private holiday rental facility, including Airbnbs;

-- (g) a motel;

-- (h) a serviced apartment.

-- (3) A person who owns, controls or operates an accommodation facility in Regional Victoria may operate that facility for the purposes of providing accommodation only if: - (a) the number of members of the public in any communal indoor or outdoor space is limited to the density quotient; and - (b) each booking consists only of (with infants under one year of age not counting towards this limit): - (i) members of the one household, or the intimate partners of the members in that household; and - (ii) up to fifteen other people; and - (c) in respect of any person or group staying at an accommodation facility, the person or group do not have more than 15 visitors per day, calculated in accordance with subclause (4); and - (d) members of the public under different bookings do not share any bedrooms; and - (e) all surfaces in the facility that are used exclusively by a particular group, including a hotel room or cabin, are cleaned between each booking.
+- (1) A person who owns, controls or operates an accommodation facility in the State of Victoria may only operate that facility during the restricted activity period in accordance with these directions. - (2) An accommodation facility includes, but is not limited to, any of the following, whether operated on a for profit or not-for-profit basis: - (a) a camping ground; - (b) a caravan park; - (c) a hotel; - (d) a hostel; - (e) a bed and breakfast: - (f) a private holiday rental facility, including Airbnbs; - (g) a motel; or - (h) a serviced apartment. - (3) A person who owns, controls or operates an accommodation facility in the State of Victoria may operate that facility for the purposes of providing accommodation only if: - (a) the number of members of the public in any communal indoor or outdoor space is limited to the density quotient; and - (b) each booking consists only of (with infants under one year of age not counting towards this limit); - (i) members of the one household, and any intimate partners of the members in that household; or - (ii) a nominated person or a nominee person and any child or dependant of the nominated person and nominee person; and - (c) members of the public under different bookings do not share any bedrooms; and - (d) all surfaces in the facility that are used exclusively by a particular group, including a hotel room or cabin, are cleaned between each booking; and - (e) any food and drink facility within the accommodation facility operates in accordance with the requirements of clause 13 (food and drink facilities); and - (f) any function facility within the accommodation facility operates in accordance with the requirements of clause 8 (entertainment and function facilities); and - (g) any dancefloor in the retail facility is closed.